schlosser/substituteteacher.js/README.md

 var sub = new Sub([
-    "A daring JavaScript library for subsitute teachers", "A hilarious JavaScript library for awesome taglines", "A svelt JavaScript library for sweet taglines", "A badass JavaScript library for sliding fun",
+    "A daring JavaScript library for subsitute teachers", "A hilarious JavaScript library for awesome taglines", "A svelte JavaScript library for sweet taglines", "A badass JavaScript library for sliding fun",
     "A JavaScript library for word substitution" ]).run();